 4 Days / A Long Weekend in Niue

+[Update: Check Which Airlines Fly to Niue? for the latest flight schedule to see if this itinerary is compatible with current flights].
 Over a long weekend, you will have time to do some sightseeing on both coasts of the island, but not much time for activities and tours with many being closed on a Sunday.
-See the Niue Honeymoon Itinerary: 3 Days / Weekend and How to Plan a Weekend Honeymoon in Niue for suggestions.
+See the Niue Honeymoon Itinerary: 3 Days and How to Plan a Weekend Honeymoon in Niue for suggestions.

 5 Days in Niue

-From Monday’s flight to Friday’s flight, you can explore both coasts of the island, as well as fit in one or two tours.
+[Update: Check Which Airlines Fly to Niue? for the latest flight schedule to see if this itinerary is compatible with current flights].
+For five days, you can explore both coasts of the island, as well as fit in one or two tours.
 Check out our Niue Honeymoon Itinerary: 5 Days and How to Plan a 5-Day Honeymoon in Niue for ideas.

 7 Days/ One Week in Niue

 One week in Niue gives you time to visit all of the major highlights along the coast, as well as do some of your bucket list activities.
-See Niue Honeymoon Itinerary: 7 Days / One Week and How to Plan a One-Week Honeymoon in Niue for recommended trip ideas.
+See Niue Honeymoon Itinerary: 7 Days and How to Plan a One-Week Honeymoon in Niue for recommended trip ideas.

 14 Days / Two Weeks in Niue